-In post-apartheid South Africa, inequality still on display
+Post-apartheid South Africa is world’s most unequal country

 It’s cutting criticism by someone who oversaw the end of a system that chilled much of the world by segregating its people by the color of their skin.
 Current President Cyril Ramaphosa, a Mandela protege, doesn’t shy away from the critique.

-“Ours is still a deeply unequal country,” he acknowledged last month in marking 25 years since the end of apartheid.
+“Ours is still a deeply unequal country,” he acknowledged last month in marking 25 years since the end of apartheid .

 South Africa’s “disturbing” wealth inequality is even more striking than its income disparity, and it threatens democratic values, according to a committee that explored the idea of a wealth tax.
 Such a tax might help but likely would not change the social relations that create inequality, said Aroop Chatterjee of the Southern Center for Inequality Studies at the University of the Witwatersrand in Johannesburg.

-As Ramaphosa wages war on corruption within an ANC divided into the allies of Zuma, the former president, and those who want reform, public exasperation grows and populist movements simmer.
+As Ramaphosa wages war on corruption within an ANC divided into the allies of Zuma, the former president, and those who want reform, public exasperation grows and populist movements simmer .

 Grievances like those cited by Manana are not limited to Alexandra but exist in many of South Africa’s black townships, and Wednesday’s election likely will reflect the weariness of asking again and again for change.